dpi-tta-lessons/ruby-basics/content.md

 ```
 {: .repl }

 This will show you the `main` object Ruby is starting in.
 You don't have to fully understand `self` yet, just know it's Ruby's way of saying "me, the thing currently running this code."
-Later, when you create your own objects, <code>self</code> will point to those objects instead of the main object.

 ### When `self` is Implied